 We extend these results to address a joint problem of routing and power allocation.
-A constrained resource of power is allocated to the multiple transmitters to control transmission rates in response to packet backlog and/or varying channel conditions.
-A throughput maximizing algorithm with performance bounds is developed.
+A constrained resource of power is allocated to the multiple transmitters to vary the transmission rates in response to packet backlog and/or varying channel conditions.
+A throughput maximizing algorithm is developed.

-Previous work on routing and queue control policies in satellite and wireless systems is found in [1-9].
-In [1], stabilizing power control algorithms are developed using Lyapunov techniques for a multi-beam satellite downlink operating in discrete time.
-In [2] a server scheduling problem is formulated where a single server can be scheduled to serve one of n parallel queues, each queue having iid packet arrivals and iid channel outage states (ON or OFF) on each timeslot.
-In symmetric situations when all queues have the same arrival and outage processes, stochastic coupling is used to show optimality of the "serve-thelongest-connected-queue" policy.
-An asymmetric situation of packet routing over two heterogeneous queues is considered in [3] when the arrival stream is Poisson, and an optimal threshold policy for minimizing average occupancy is developed using dynamic programming techniques.
+Previous work on queue control policies in satellite and wireless systems is found in [1-9].
+In [1] a server scheduling problem is formulated in discrete time for the case when a single server can be scheduled to serve one of n parallel queues, each queue having iid packet arrivals and iid channel outage states (ON or OFF) on each timeslot.
+In symmetric situations when all queues have the same arrival and outage processes, stochastic coupling is used to show optimality of the "serve-the-long-est-connected-queue" policy.
+In [2] an asymmetric situation of packet routing over two heterogeneous queues is considered when the arrival stream is Poisson, and an optimal threshold policy for minimizing average packet occupancy is developed using dynamic programming techniques.
 In [6] a Lyapunov function is used to establish a stable routing policy in a wireless network when arrivals are memoryless and packets have memoryless service times.
-In [7] an exact analysis of the join-the-shortestqueue policy for parallel queues is developed for M/M/1 systems.
-In [9] convexity properties of queueing systems with general \/\ inputs are developed and used to establish optimal static policies for routing multiple data streams over n parallel queues.
+In [8] convexity properties of queueing systems with general / inputs are developed and used to establish optimal static policies for routing multiple data streams over n parallel queues.